ibm-cloud-docs/bare-metal/about-Optane.md

 ## Intel Optane drives and GPUs
 {: #ssd_gpu}

-You can either order an Intel® Optane™ SSD DC P4800X disk OR a GPU for your server; you can't order both on the same server.
+You can either [order](https://cloud.ibm.com/gen1/infrastructure/provision/bm){: external} an Intel® Optane™ SSD DC P4800X disk OR a GPU for your server; you can't order both on the same server.